Bed Bug Habits

 Control Measures for Bed Bugs Include These Three Basic Steps:

 - Inspection.
 Inspection for bed bugs is by far the most important step.
 Even if you are already seeing bites, inspection still needs to take place before bed bug treatment should be considered.
-Locally, Puget Sound area residents also have frequent issues with fleas and tropical rat mites, which will both leave bites on their hosts.
+Locally, Portland area residents also have frequent issues with fleas and tropical rat mites, which will both leave bites on their hosts.
 You want to be sure that the issue is indeed related to bed bugs before scheduling any kind of treatment.
 Bed bug inspections also enable us as a company to be flexible with treatment costs; because all homes are different, different treatment methods may be possible in some homes where they may not work in others.
 Effective inspection gives us a chance to put together a specific plan of action for your home.

 - Treatment.
 Once a thorough inspection has taken place, a specific treatment plan can be devised for implementation.
 Treatments can be either thermal or chemical, and recommendations will be made at the time of inspection as to which option(s) will be most effective.
 Your service technician will also give you specific instructions before treatment as to the preparation that you will need to perform.
 This will probably include removing sensitive or personal items prior to treatment, removing open food, dishes, and toiletries, and staying out of the treated areas for at least 4 hours.

 - Follow-up.
 A good pest control company will contact you either in person or over the phone after treatment to see how things are going.
 Bed bug treatment is not an exact science; because bed bugs can be introduced and re-introduced into a home environment, we can’t always guarantee that bed bugs will be completely eradicated from the home.
 But it is important that we know how effective treatment has been, as well as to check up with you to see if you have followed through with any recommendations from our technician.

 Call us at 888-830-7221

 or click the button, and we’ll call you back in minutes!